uinix-js/uinix-theme/readme.md

 ### Goals

 `uinix-theme` aims to

 - be fully configurable.
 Your theme your rules 🤘.
 - be JS-first.
 APIs are framework-agnostic.
 Just plain old Javascript.
 - be simple.
 There's not much to `uinix-theme` and it intends to stay update-free.
-- adhere to the [Unix philosophy].  `uinix-theme` programs do one thing and one thing well.
-Non-theme infra and APIs (e.g. resolving themed styles and variants) are not part of the project's responsibility.
+- be clear and adhere to the [Unix philosophy]. `uinix-theme` programs do one thing and one thing well. `uinix-theme` only deals with defining and creating the `theme` and `themeSpec`.
+Other features and use cases are left to implementors.

 ### Version

 `uinix-theme` adheres to [semver] starting at 1.0.0.

 ### Contribute

 Install dependencies with `npm i` and run tests with `npm test`.
 You can also run other NPM scripts (e.g. `lint`) from the root of the repo.

 ### Related

 - [`uinix-js`][uinix-js]
 - [`uinix-ui`][uinix-ui]
 - [`theme-ui`][theme-ui]